-Memberships include the League of Professional Theatre Women, AEA and SAG-AFTRA.
-She also performs improv throughout New York City with improv groups Faceplant, Cronuts and Cherub.
+Memberships include the Dramatists Guild, League of Professional Theatre Women, TRU, AEA and SAG-AFTRA.
+She also performed improv throughout New York City with improv groups Faceplant, Cronuts and Cherub.
 With more than 20 years of experience as a writer and an editor, she also teaches improv to high school students at the Annual Virginia State Thespian Conference.
-She wrote and starred in the one-woman musical Bring On a Man!; and both cowrote and starred in the two-person show Wanted: A Few Good Men and Two-mur Humor: He’s Malignant; She’s Benign and starred and cowrote with Maria Licari the two-person show Wanted: A Few Good Men.
+She wrote and starred in the one-woman musical Bring On a Man!; and starred and cowrote with Jim Tuohy the two-person show Two-mur Humor: He’s Malignant; She’s Benign and starred and cowrote with Maria Licari the two-person show Wanted: A Few Good Men.

 Padraic Lillis is the founding Artistic Director of The Farm Theater.
 He was awarded Best Direction of a Solo Show for Valerie’s The Pink Hulk solo show at Planet Connections Theatre Festivity.
 Padraic has also been awarded the NY IT Award for Outstanding Director for Lindsay Joy’s Rise and Fall of a Teenage Cyberqueen, Overall Excellence Award from NY International Fringe Festival for Lee Kaplan’s Bully, Best Overall Production of a Solo Show and Planet Advocate Award for his solo show addressing suicide awareness Hope You Get To Eleven or What are we going to do about Sally?, and is a member of the Indie Theater Hall of Fame.
 Other solo shows he has directed are Adina Taubman’s award-winning, A Line In The Sand (a documentary show about Columbine), Kelly Kinsella’s When Thoughts Attack, and How To Do A One Person Show, and he has written and performed his solo show How To Survive Crack Addiction.
 He is a published playwright with Dramatist Play Services and Indie Theater Now.
 His film Hand Over Hand, which he wrote and directed, was awarded Best Short Film at the Milan International Film Festival.
 Padraic was awarded the Dayton Hudson Distinguished Artist Fellowship.
 He is a member of Labyrinth Theater Company and a lifelong Yankee fan.